sandeepsuvit/LoaderWidget-for-jQuery/README.md

 LoaderWidget-for-jQuery
 =======================

-his widget is a customized Standby widget with a loader image to use with jQuery
+This widget is a customized Standby widget with a loader image to use with jQuery